gnss-sdr/geniuss-place/_posts/2016-06-23-sige-gn3s-sampler-v2-usb-front-end.md

 **Important:**
-The compilation of the SiGe GN3S support in GNSS-SDR is optional and it requires the installation of the [gr-gn3s](https://github.com/gnss-sdr/gr-gn3s){:target="_blank"} module.
+The compilation of the SiGe GN3S support in GNSS-SDR is optional and it requires the previous installation of the [gr-gn3s](https://github.com/gnss-sdr/gr-gn3s){:target="_blank"} module.
 See GNSS-SDR's [README.md](https://github.com/gnss-sdr/gnss-sdr#how-to-build-gnss-sdr){:target="_blank"} file for step-by-step building instructions with the [optional GN3S driver](https://github.com/gnss-sdr/gnss-sdr#build-gn3s-v2-custom-firmware-and-driver-optional){:target="_blank"}.
 {: .notice--warning}